 might be confused with people of the same name, living close to them.
 This is equally true for across the spectrum of ethnic communities.
 So for instance, people with names like

 People with common names are the only ones who can have mixed files.
-Individuals within the same family who share a name or sequential social security numbers can also expect to have their credit files mixed.
+Individuals within the same family who share similar names or sequential social security numbers can also expect to have incorrect information on their credit files.
 This happens because the credit bureaus regularly look to former addresses and social security numbers to help with matching consumers to their credit history.
 Because family members may share the same former addresses, this can become a point of correlation between the credit history of two distinct consumers.

 Additionally, when looking for matches of social security numbers, the credit bureaus consider a match 7 out of 9 digits to be a "complete" match.
 Thus, for consumers in the same family who obtain sequential social security numbers, the credit bureaus ignore any differences and consider them to be a complete match.
 Thus, even though those numbers and their owners are unique, the credit bureaus treat them as a single number.

 So, if you have a similar social security number to your parents or siblings, you are a likely candidate for a mixed file.